rancher/webhook/docs.md

 Verifies there aren't any other users with the same username.

-Verifies that a new user is not linked to the `local` auth provider when the feature `auto-hide-local-auth-provider` is set to `true`, and an external auth provider is active.
+Verifies that a new user is not linked to the `local` auth provider when the feature `hide-local-auth-provider` is set to `true`, and an external auth provider is active.

 #### Update and Delete